Parveshdhull/emoji-keyboard/README.md

 ## Working

-* Created file .emoji in the home directory for toggle between activation and deactivation.
+* Creates file .emoji in the home directory for toggle between activation and deactivation.

 * Syntax for assigning one mapping
 	```xmodmap  -e  "keycode [code] = [Emoji Unicode] [Emoji Unicode with Shift Key]"```